What is a purchase order from a car dealership?

 Reviewed by Shannon Martin, Licensed Insurance Agent.

-A purchase order is a document that’s similar to a bill of sale, and it is a legally binding document to agree to purchase the car once signed by the buyer and dealership.
+A purchase order from a car dealership is similar to a bill of sale.
+It is a legally binding document to agree to purchase the car once signed by the buyer and dealership.

 Your bank wants this document to verify the amount of the loan you need, as well as to know if you’re actually going to possess the car through a legally binding contract.